Bus strikes begin in south and west London

 The union says Abellio is paying among the lowest rates for bus drivers in London, and says this is creating a severe retention crisis.

 Unite said although its representatives were invited to pay talks in September, the union has had no further response from Abellio.
-The company has been contacted for a response.

 Unite's regional officer Guy Langston said: "The strike action will cause widespread disruption across the London bus network, most notably in south and west London, but this dispute is entirely of Abellio's own making.

-It has had every opportunity to enter into meaningful pay negotiations, but it has chosen not to do so.
+"It has had every opportunity to enter into meaningful pay negotiations, but it has chosen not to do so.

 "The delay in offering a pay increase is causing extreme distress to the workers who are increasingly struggling to make ends meet and pay even for the basics."